CDRXavier/ArduinoJoystickLibrary/README.txt

 - `bool includeYAxis` - Default: `true` - Indicates if the Y Axis is available on the joystick.
 - `bool includeZAxis` - Default: `true` - Indicates if the Z Axis (in some situations this is the right X Axis) is available on the joystick.
 - `bool includeRxAxis` - Default: `true` - Indicates if the X Axis Rotation (in some situations this is the right Y Axis) is available on the joystick.

 - `bool includeRyAxis` - Default: `true` - Indicates if the Y Axis Rotation is available on the joystick.
 - `bool includeRzAxis` - Default: `true` - Indicates if the Z Axis Rotation is available on the joystick.
 - `bool includeRudder` - Default: `true` - Indicates if the Rudder is available on the joystick.
 - `bool includeThrottle` - Default: `true` - Indicates if the Throttle is available on the joystick.

 - `bool includeAccelerator` - Default: `true` - Indicates if the Accelerator is available on the joystick.
 - `bool includeBrake` - Default: `true` - Indicates if the Brake is available on the joystick.
 - `bool includeSteering` - Default: `true` - Indicates if the Steering is available on the joystick.

+this function will be updated. instead of passing a endless list of "includeXaxis" arguments, the user will pass a single "short", in the form of 0xIDTP 0XYZ RyzU TCBS, then two uint8_ts indicating the buttoncount and hatswitchcount.

+Internal cleanup:
+I will make sure that the amount of sticks configured here actually affects how the arduino will appear to the host computer.

 The following constants define the default values for the constructor parameters listed above: